ZanderZhao/gitbook-action/gitbook-source/error.md

 + Can't push publish_repo/branch, maybe not add publish_token(with access) in gitbook_action.yml
   + can't push and push force sucess
-  + maybe your token without oath to push this repo
+  + maybe your token without auth to push this repo